What is a Rigging Equipment?

 Rigging hooks are required for lifting heavy equipment.
 These hooks are specifically designed to eliminate the risk of slippage.
-Usually steel is used to manufacture rigging hooks.
+Usually, steel is used to manufacture rigging hooks.
 They come in different sizes and designs for lifting different types of loads.
 The hook opening is known throat.
-The sizes of throat ranges from 5/8 inches to 1 17/32 inches.
+The sizes of the throat range from 5/8 inches to 1 17/32 inches.
 Sorting, clevis grab, eye, choker, etc are typical examples of some of the different types of rigging hooks.

 Rigging Equipment-Pulleys and Blocks

-Pulleys are categorized as single and double pulley systems.
-They are used with rigging ropes that circle the pulley for hooking to heavy objects for lifting.
+Pulleys are categorized as single and double-pulley systems.
+They are used with rigging ropes that circle the pulley for hooking heavy objects for lifting.
 Industrial Pulleys vary based on frame, rope, and sheave size.
 Wire rope is widely used with lifting blocks, while synthetic rope is usually used with pulleys as lifting blocks generally carry heavier loads than pulleys.

 Shackles as Rigging Equipment

 Shackles allow different types of rigging equipment to be quickly connected and disconnected from one another.
 For loads ranging from 6,000 pounds to 11,000 pounds, shackles are normally preferred.
 Broadly, shackles are of two types, anchor and chain.
-Both of these two categories can also include sub-categories shackles like screw pin, safety, and round pin types.
-Shackles usually involve a steel loop that is closed a pin, allowing a secure connection between rigging equipment during moving heavy equipment.
-Shackles come in a size ranges from 3/16″ to 2 1/2″.
+Both of these two categories can also include sub-categories of shackles like screw pin, safety, and round pin types.
+Shackles usually involve a steel loop that is closed by a pin, allowing a secure connection between rigging equipment during the moving of heavy equipment.
+Shackles come in a size ranging from 3/16″ to 2 1/2″.

 Wire Ropes and Accessories

-For rigging and moving heavy equipment, Wire ropes are useful as they have good capability.
-To increase the strength, carbon steel wire or stainless steel wire are added in a helix pattern.
+For rigging and moving heavy equipment, Wire ropes are useful as they have the good capability.
+To increase the strength, a carbon steel wire or stainless steel wire is added in a helix pattern.
 To protect them from the outdoor elements, Wire ropes can be coated or galvanized.
-They come in multiple sizes and a variety of specifications.
+They come in multiple sizes and have a variety of specifications.
 Widely used, wire ropes are 6×19, 6×36, 6×26, 7×7, and 7×19.
 Wire ropes are used in conjunction with various accessories like thimbles, clips, sleeves, and stops.
-These rigging equipment accessories increases the functionality of the rigging tasks.
+These rigging equipment accessories increase the functionality of the rigging tasks.